 Pick the course, term, and schools from the dropdowns.

-This is the most reliable way to assign a Common Assessment across your district.
-Wayground uses course data from your student information system (through Clever or ClassLink roster syncs) to automatically assign the Assessment to every teacher who teaches the selected course.
+This is the fastest way to assign a Common Assessment across your district.
+Wayground uses course mapping from via Clever or ClassLink roster syncs) to automatically assign the assessment to every teacher who teaches the selected course.

 Select assignment method for teachers